acalcutt/contour-generator/README.md

 The -v ```$(pwd):/data``` part of the docker run command maps your local working directory ```$(pwd)``` to ```/data``` inside the Docker container.
 Therefore, your DEM file must be located in the ```/data``` directory inside of the docker image, and the output directory must also be in the ```/data``` directory.

-# Install Locally on linux
+# Install Locally from git
 ```
 git clone https://github.com/acalcutt/contour-generator.git
 cd contour-generator